jdillard/structed_tutorial/editme.rst

 The left/right toolbar buttons and corresponding keyboard shortcuts increase/decrease the block quote level of a paragraph.
 Entering two spaces at the front of a paragraph will also increase the quote level.
-Let's transform the following paragraph into a block quote by any means you fancy:
+Why don't you transform the following paragraph into a block quote by any means you fancy:

 Reality is merely an illusion, albeit a very persistent one.